 A Plague Tale: Innocence

-A Plague Tale: Innocence surpasses expectations with a compelling, affecting tale of family, desperation and hope in one history’s darkest periods.
-A dense atmosphere, sublime art and audio design, and inventive gameplay make this an exceptional and essential experience.
+A Plague Tale: Innocence surpasses expectations with a compelling, affecting tale of family, desperation and hope in one of history’s darkest periods.
+A tense atmosphere, sublime art and audio design, and inventive gameplay make this an exceptional and essential experience.

 - Strong performances and a compelling, affecting story